vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct netif ip del` [*options*] *ctid* *ifname* *addr*|`all` Remove IP address *addr* from interface *name* of container *ctid*.

+  For routed interfaces, all routes that are routed via *addr* are deleted as well.

     `--[no-]keep-route`
       If there is a route that exactly matches the removed IP address, then this option determines whether the route is removed or not.
 Routes are removed